 Welcome to Western's Department of Chemical and Biochemical Engineering (CBE) web site.
-I hope that you will take time to explore and learn about our undergraduate programs and other exciting research activities conducted by our professors.

 Chemical Engineering is a branch of engineering that deals with large scale conversion of raw materials to valuable products using physical, chemical, and biological processes in a safe, economical, efficient, and environmentally-friendly approach.
 Simply stated, it puts chemistry, mathematics, physics, biology and economics to work in solving real-world problems with new inventions that move the world toward a brighter future.
 Chemical engineers have helped develop atomic science, polymers, paper, dyes, drugs, plastics, fertilizers, foods, petrochemicals, clean water, waste minimization, reducing pollution, creating new materials, harnessing new source of clean energy, .... pretty much everything.
 They devise ways to make useful products, can make processes more cost effective or more environmentally friendly or more efficient.
 As you can see, a chemical engineer can find a niche in any scientific or engineering field.
 Thus, Chemical engineers sometimes are called 'universal engineers' because their scientific and technical mastery is so broad.
 Chemical engineers are primarily involved with manufacturing processes, environment and chemical products.
 Your undergraduate degree in chemical engineering will allow you to develop necessary skills that encompass all aspects of design, testing, scale-up, operation, control, and optimization, and help you find work in such diverse industries as petrochemical, energy, pharmaceutical, organic products, food processing, textiles, composite materials, industrial chemicals such as paints and fertilizers, electronics and biotechnology.